 Photostability testing standards for pharmaceuticals have been created by the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (or ICH for short).
 The ICH standards include two options for lighting during testing.
 Option 1 involves using fluorescent D65, metal halide, or xenon lamps.
 These lamps do a very good job of mimicking outdoor daylight, but that comes with several downsides.
 First, these lamps produce a tremendous amount of heat.
 Any photostability testing chamber using these lights will need to be equipped with large fans to circulate enough air to keep the temperature stable.
 It also introduces the risk of the heat affecting the pharmaceuticals, making it difficult to tell if degradation in the drug is actually from the light, or rather from the heat the lamps produce.
 These lamps also have some other shortcomings.
 They have a short life span and need to be replaced regularly (every 750-1500 hours), and they have a fairly small area of illumination.
 Since the visual irradiance and UV outputs are tied together and can’t be independently controlled, these lamps overdose the samples with more UV radiation than recommended by the ICH specs.

 Option 2 in the ICH guidelines calls for two types of lighting: cool white fluorescent and near ultraviolet lamps.
-This is the option we implement in our photostability chamber (model PST52SD).
-The graphic to the left shows how we arrange both the cool white fluorescent and black lights over each of the 4 shelves in the chamber.
+This is the option we implement in our photostability chambers.
+The graphic to the left shows how we arrange both the cool white fluorescent and black lights over each of the 4 shelves in the larger model (PST52SD).
 Using two different types of lights allows for independent control of the intensity of both illuminance (from the cool white lights) and UV irradiance (from the black lights).
 Since the UV lights can be controlled separately, the UV overdosing that may occur with option 1 lighting can be avoided.
 The light banks are wired to separate timers, so the UV lights can be turned off automatically when the desired UV testing dose is reached.
 Unlike in the option 1 lighting scheme, these lights produce very little heat, which mitigates the risk of the lights introducing thermal impacts in the study.

 The ICH guidelines also include recommendations for testing temperature.
-Our photostability chamber can be run at temperatures from 20-45°C, which encompasses the entire range of long-term, intermediate, and accelerated testing specified by the ICH.
+Our photostability chambers can be run at temperatures from 20-45°C, which encompasses the entire range of long-term, intermediate, and accelerated testing specified by the ICH.
 Our chambers are built to your specifications, and come pre-validated to ICH Option 2 lighting standards, as well as the required temperature setting.